Andrew Vaughn Player Props: White Sox vs. Mariners

-The Chicago White Sox, including Andrew Vaughn (.167 batting average in his past 10 games), take on starting pitcher Logan Gilbert and the Seattle Mariners at T-Mobile Park, Saturday at 4:10 PM ET.
+The Chicago White Sox, including Andrew Vaughn (.162 batting average in his past 10 games), battle starter Bryce Miller and the Seattle Mariners at T-Mobile Park, Sunday at 4:10 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Mariners.
+He had a hitless performance in his most recent game (0-for-4) against the Mariners.

 Andrew Vaughn Game Info & Props vs. the Mariners